conda/conda-dot-org/learn/specifications/packages/file-formats.md

 ## Specification

-conda packages, whose contents are described and standardized in [CEP 34](./cep-0034.md), MAY be archived and distributed in two formats:
+conda packages MAY be archived and distributed in two formats:

 - `.tar.bz2`: The first generation of conda archives.
 Referred to as version 1.
 - `.conda`: The second generation of conda archives.
 Referred to as version 2.

 ### `.tar.bz2`

-To produce a `.tar.bz2` file, the conda package directory as described in [CEP 34](./cep-0034.md) MUST be first archived into an uncompressed tarball (`.tar`).
+To produce a `.tar.bz2` file, the conda package contents MUST be first archived into an uncompressed tarball (`.tar`).
 The root level of the archive MUST match the root level of the target location once installed (i.e. no intermediate subdirectories).
 The resulting tarball MUST be then compressed using the BZ2 compression scheme.
-The filename MUST follow [CEP 26](./cep-0026.md), with a `.tar.bz2` extension.
+The [filename](../distribution/package-identifiers.md) MUST have a `.tar.bz2` extension.
 Namely: `{name}-{version}-{build}.tar.bz2`.

 For example, given a package directory `project-1.2.3-0/`, GNU `tar` can be used like this: